ganis777/NextGenDemo/README.md

-# drivingschoolmanagement
+# nextgendemo
-This apps provides the driving school managment
+This apps provides next generation for CICD tool